STRONG-TACT/strong-tact.github.io/STRONG_hackathon.markdown

 |Agent submission portal openes                     |May 1, 2024          |
 |Agent submission portal closes                     |TBD                  |
 |Hackathon                                          |June 25-26, 2024     |

+### Event Location

+- The hackathon will be hosted at Georgia Institute of Technology in Atlanta, GA.
+- Information on the venue, parking information, and suggested hotel will be posted soon.

+### Registration Details

+ - Please fill out [this interest form](https://gatech.co1.qualtrics.com/jfe/form/SV_9RorHqvlSm3QoSi) to sign up for updates.
+ - Registration link will be released soon.

+### Submission Details
+ The submission portal will be opened on 5/1/2024.

 ## Organization and Schedule